zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 From Los Angeles, California, I’m Jeff McQuillan.
 Than ks for listening.
 We’ll see you next time on ESL Podcast.

-English as a Second Language Podcast is written and produ ced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan.
-This podcast is copyright 2008 .

 # Understanding Drug Labels